 Making a controlled goods agreement

-Bailiffs (also called ‘enforcement agents’) won’t usually remove your belongings the first time they come into your home.
-They’ll make a list called an ‘inventory’ of anything that belongs to you they could take to sell and pay off your debt.
+Bailiffs (also called ‘enforcement agents’) will make a list called an ‘inventory’ of anything that belongs to you they could take to sell and pay off your debt.
 This is called ‘taking control’ of your belongings.

-If a bailiff clamps your car this means they’ve taken control of it - they don’t need to come into your home.
+If a bailiff clamps your car this means they’ve taken control of it.

 You can stop them taking control of your belongings by paying off your debt in full - it’s best to do this if you can afford to.